prominenceai/deepstream-services-library/docs/overview.md

 1. Record Tap - that taps into the pre-decoded stream to record the original video - added to a RTSP Source component directly.
 2. Record Sink - that encodes the decoded, inferred-on, and optionally annotated stream - added to a Pipeline or Branch downstream of a Tiler or Demuxer.

 Both recording components create a fixed size cache to buffer the last N seconds of the encoded video.
 Services are provided to start recording at a `start` point within the current cache specified in seconds before the current time.
-The `duration` to record is specifed in units of seconds, though the recording can be stopped at anytime.
+The `duration` to record is specified in units of seconds, though the recording can be stopped at any time.
 A client callback is used to notify the application when recording is complete.

 "One-time" [ODE Triggers](/docs/api-ode-trigger.md) are defined to trigger on specific occurrences of Object Detection Events, such as a person entering a predefined [ODE Area](/docs/api-ode-area.md).
 Start-Record [ODE Actions]() are used to start the recording on ODE occurrence.
 Each "one-time" trigger can be reset in the record-complete callback function added to the Record-Tap or Sink.